danlynn/wkhtmltos3/README.md

 + [`1.2.0` (1.2.0/Dockerfile)](https://github.com/danlynn/wkhtmltos3/blob/1.2.0/Dockerfile)
 + [`1.1.0` (1.1.0/Dockerfile)](https://github.com/danlynn/wkhtmltos3/blob/1.1.0/Dockerfile)
 + [`1.0.0` (1.0.0/Dockerfile)](https://github.com/danlynn/wkhtmltos3/blob/1.0.0/Dockerfile)

-This image will execute [wkhtmltoimage](https://wkhtmltopdf.org) to render an html page specified by an URL to a jpg image and then upload that image to s3.
-Alternatively, this container can be launched as a service which listens to an AWS SQS queue for render messages instead of running as a cli command that renders on html page into an image then exits.

 Note: The current version only supports rendering images.
 Stay tuned for a future release that also supports rendering to PDF.